 HBR welcomes manuscripts in the form of research articles, current issues, and commentaries.
 Descriptions and specific guidelines are as follows:

 Research Articles are original empirical manuscripts.
-We accept qualitative, quantitative, and mixed methods research articles.
 This category includes novel empirical research in addition to cutting-edge and/or innovative methodologies or techniques used to answer health behavior research questions.

 Current Issues are scholarly reviews of any current issue or controversy that may be of interest to HBR readers.
 Papers should be informative with the aim of prompting new thinking and scholarly discourse regarding concepts and theories applied in health behavior research.